aws-samples/cdk-eks-blueprints-patterns/docs/patterns/windows.md

 The `WindowsBuilder` provides a set of options, most of which are similar to managed node groups.

 In addition, it provides an attribute `noScheduleForWindowsNodes : true | false`.
 When set to `true` it will automatically add a `NoSchedule` taint to the Windows nodes.
-This approach is a safe way to disallow any application that does not provide proper tolerations to be schedule on Windows nodes.
+This approach is a safe way to disallow any application that does not provide proper tolerations to be scheduled on Windows nodes.

-In this scenarion, in order to schedule a workload (application/add-on) on Windows nodes, customers can apply the following node selectors and tolerations to their deployments:
+In this scenario, in order to schedule a workload (application/add-on) on Windows nodes, customers can apply the following node selectors and tolerations to their deployments:

 ```yaml
 nodeSelector: